Testing Microservices, the sane way

 I coined the term “step-up testing”, the general idea being to test at one layer above what’s generally advocated for.
 Under this model, unit tests would look more like integration tests (by treating I/O as a part of the unit under test within a bounded context), integration testing would look more like testing against real production, and testing in production looks more like, well, monitoring and exploration.
 The restructured test pyramid (test funnel?) for distributed systems would look like the following:

-To see how this might be applicable in a real world scenario, let’s use a grossly simplified architecture (I’ve omitted all the backing datastores, Observability tools and other third party integrations) of the services I’ve been the developer on and have been on-call for the better part of the last two years as a case study.
+To see how this might be applicable in a real world scenario, let’s use a grossly simplified architecture (I’ve omitted all the backing datastores, Observability tools and other third party integrations) of the services at imgix I’ve been the developer on and have been on-call for the better part of the last two years as a case study.
 What’s described below is only a small part of the entire infrastructure, and moreover, it’s important for me to state upfront that the boundaries are extremely conservative.
 We only split when it cannot be avoided given the requirements.
 Like for instance, there’s no way a load balancer can also be a distributed file system or a distributed multi-tiered caching system, hence these are different systems.

 It doesn’t matter what each service really does, except that they are all disparate services written in different languages which serve distinct traffic patterns.
 All of these services use Consul for service discovery.
 These services also have different deployment cadences — the central API server (with versioned endpoints) gets deployed multiple times a day whereas service G is deployed maybe twice every year.